 The Macmillan Pass Project encompasses 544 km2 of mineral claims located approximately 200 km northeast of the settlement of Ross River in the eastern Yukon Territory of Canada.
-It is host to the large Tom and Jason sediment-hosted sulphide ("Sedex") zinc-lead-silver deposits as well as the End Zone and Boundary Zone that have significant mineralization drilled but not yet classified as mineral resources.
+It is host to the large Tom and Jason sediment-hosted sulphide ("Sedex") zinc-lead-silver deposits as well as the Boundary Zone, Tom North Zone and End Zone that have significant mineralization drilled but not yet classified as mineral resources.
 The Company has a fully operational 50-person camp near the Tom deposit which is accessible via the North Canol Road (designated Yukon Highway No. 6) from Ross River and via a local airstrip.

 The deposits are located in the Selwyn Basin and hosted in Devonian-age Lower Earn Group sedimentary rocks.
 Sulphide-barite mineralization occurs in thick stratiform lenses and extends for as much as 1,200 meters along strike and 450 meters down dip.
+Boundary Zone is different and consists of veins, stockworks, disseminations and replacement sulphide mineralization.
 The main sulphide minerals are sphalerite and galena.

-To date the Tom deposits have seen a total of 3,423 meters of underground development, 5,953 meters of underground core drilling in 84 holes, and 32,559 meters of surface core drilling in 149 holes; at Jason a total of 39,869 meters has been drilled in 136 holes from surface to date; and at End Zone a total of 3,910 meters has been drilled in 18 holes from surface to date.
+To date the Tom deposits have seen a total of 3,423 meters of underground development, 5,953 meters of underground core drilling in 84 holes, and 33,705 meters of surface core drilling in 158 holes; at Jason a total of 38,617 meters has been drilled in 138 holes from surface to date; at Boundary a total of 7,933 meters has been drilled in 26 holes from surface to date; and at End Zone a total of 3,910 meters has been drilled in 18 holes from surface to date.
 The Tom site has a Class 3 Land Use Permit and a Type B Water Licence.
 Environmental water monitoring of the Tom site has been ongoing since 2000.
 Community relations have been good, and the Company employs workers and contracts service providers from the nearest community of Ross River for the exploration program.